 Why?
-You don’t need to – there are so many ways to get around London so you won’t need a car.
+You don’t need to – there are so many ways to get around central London so you won’t need a car.
 Read our guide to getting around London.

 The Congestion charge?
 Basically fees you have to pay to be stuck in traffic.